thibo73800/self-driving-car/behavioral-cloning/README.md

 ## Model Architecture and Training Strategy

 I train the model using a convolutional neural network predicting one linear output.
-As I said above, the architecture is built in the buld_method (model.py) method.
+As I said above, the architecture is built in the build_method (model.py) method.
 In order to reduce the overfitting, I used data augmentation by flipping each image of the dataset and by using the left/right camera.
 I also add dropout just after the last convolution and after the first Fully connected layer.
 The model used an Adam optimizer, so the learning rate was not tuned manually.
 Then, for the architecture, the size and the number of filters have been set by many trial and error.
 For the training data, I used a combination of the central, left and right camera, each one, randomly flip.
 The training data is a subset of 85% of the total dataset.

 ## Final Model Architecture